 This course introduces the design and application concepts of the Internet.
 Search engines, cookies, Active Server Pages (ASP), JavaScript, Visual Basic (VB) Script, cascading style sheets (CSS), tables, frames and multimedia are discussed in this course.
 This course covers the analysis and design of the Internet and intranet applications.
 Students design and build a Web site using tools that are currently available.
 Two lecture hours and two laboratory hours per week.
-Prerequisite: CMP 110 or permission of the department head.
-Laboratory fee: \$25.
+Laboratory fee: \$30.
 Usually offered in the fall.